-(RADIO.COM Sports) After the Jets' 10th loss in as many games Sunday, running back Frank Gore shared a comment that a number of fantasy football league managers might have been thinking if a crushing loss left their season hanging in the balance.
+Frank Gore, following the Jets tenth loss in ten games, said what a number of fantasy football league managers said following a crushing Week 11 defeat that left their season hanging in the balance.

 And you don't have to go out like that.
 Because with these six names listed below — which coincidentally includes Gore — we're proving that late-season waiver wire additions can still be season-altering moves that can pick your team up right when you think all hope is lost.

-As always, these players are all owned in fewer than 50% of leagues in at least one format (Yahoo or ESPN), and I'm going to avoid using too many repeats from past weeks (below), though a couple are worth resurfacing.
+As always, these players are all owned in 50 percent of leagues or fewer in at least one format (Yahoo or ESPN), and I'm going to avoid using too many repeats from past weeks (below), though a couple are worth resurfacing.

 Taysom Hill, New Orleans Saints